The Katherine Vaughns Internship Program

 - Completed Application

-- Portfolio/Work Samples Certain internships, such as the Graphic Design Internship, require that a portfolio or work samples be submitted with your application.
-Please refer to the available internship descriptions for portfolio and work sample guidelines.
-Incomplete applications will not be accepted.
+- Portfolio/Work Samples Certain internships require a portfolio or work samples be submitted with your application.
+Please refer to the internship descriptions for portfolio and work sample guidelines.
+Incomplete applications will not be considered.

-- Professional Resume Please include two references (no letters of recommendation are needed).
+- Professional Resume Please include two references (no letters of recommendation please).

 - How have your experiences in theater and the performing arts brought you to where you are today?